sksameer204/j1-template-starter/README.md

 # Features

-J1 meets Jekyll and Bootstrap.
-And makes a lot of friends.
-The template system combines the best free software for the web.
+The template combines the best free software for the web.
 Jekyll One Template is OpenSource and the modules included are free to use as well.
 No license issues for private or professional use.

 ## General